kjanat/scdb/README.md

 - `3` = 32x32 pixels (8 bit BMP)
 - `4` = 48x48 pixels (8 bit BMP)
 - `5` = 80x80 pixels (8 bit BMP)

+### Warning Time
+The `-warningtime` option allows you to set a warning distance/time for speed cameras:
+- `0` = Disabled (default) - No warning time/distance
+- Any positive integer = Warning time in seconds before reaching the camera
+- This value is passed to the SCDB system and may affect the database content

 ## Country Codes